Sitecore/Cloud-SDK/docs/how-to/0002-how-to-add-a-new-e2e-test.md

 Feature: Send clear cart event to an organization
 Scenario: Developer creates a clear cart event
     Given the '/cart' page is loaded
-    When the 'engage.clearCart' event is triggered
+    When the 'clearCart' event is triggered
     Then the event is sent with 'CLEAR_CART' type
 ```